naturerobots/mesh_navigation/README.md

 - `cvp_mesh_planner` contains a Fast Marching Method (FMM) wave front path planner to take the 2D-manifold into account.
   This planner is able to plan over the surface, due to that it results in shorter paths than the `dijkstra_mesh_planner`, since it is not restricted to the edges or topology of the mesh.
 A comparison is shown below.
+Please refer to the paper `Continuous Shortest Path Vector Field Navigation on 3D Triangular Meshes for Mobile Robots` which is stated above.

-- `mesh_client` Is an experimental package to load navigation meshes only from a mesh server.
+- `mesh_client` Is an experimental package to additionally load navigation meshes from a server.

 ### Path Planning and Motion Control